 The President of the French Republic is New Caledonia’s Head of State.
 The French State is represented in New Caledonia by a High Commissioner, currently Vincent Bouvier.
 The Noumea Accord (1998) and consequent Organic Law (May 1999) provide the constitutional framework under which New Caledonia is governed and define its institutions.
 The Accord and Organic Law also define New Caledonia's relations with France and set out a timetable for New Caledonia to assume responsibility for most areas of government.
 Economic affairs, industrial relations and external trade were among the first powers New Caledonia assumed in January 2000.
 A second group of powers was transferred in 2004 and a third in 2009-10.
-From 2014, the Congress will have the opportunity (if agreed to by a 3/5 majority) to hold up to three referenda on whether New Caledonia should assume the final sovereign powers (justice, public order, defence, monetary and foreign affairs) and become fully independent.
-If a date has not been proposed by Congress by 2018, then the Noumea Accord commits France to conduct the referendum.
+From 2014, the Congress will have the opportunity (if agreed to by a three fifths majority) to hold up to three referenda on whether New Caledonia should assume the final sovereign powers (justice, public order, defence, monetary and foreign affairs) and become fully independent.
+If a date has not been proposed by Congress by 2018 then the Noumea Accord commits France to conduct the referendum.

-The Noumea Accord provides for an Economic and Social Council to advise the government and a Customary Senate comprising representatives from each of New Caledonia's eight customary areas.
-Both the government and the French State must consult the Customary Senate on subjects relating to Kanak identity.
+The Noumea Accord provides for an Economic and Social Council to advise the Government and a Customary Senate comprising representatives from each of New Caledonia's eight customary areas.
+Both the Government and the French State must consult the Customary Senate on subjects relating to Kanak identity.

-As provided for in the Noumea Accord, New Caledonia and France now share responsibility for New Caledonia's regional relations, allowing New Caledonia to apply to join some international organisations in its own right.
-Accordingly, New Caledonia became an Observer to the Pacific Islands Forum (PIF) in 1999 and in 2006 was welcomed into the new PIF category of Associate Member.
-At the 2010 PIF Leaders' Meeting, New Caledonia signalled formally its interest in becoming a full member in the future.
+As provided for in the Noumea Accord, New Caledonia and France now share responsibility for New Caledonia's regional relations, allowing New Caledonia to join some regional organisations in its own right.
+New Caledonia became an observer to the Pacific Islands Forum (PIF) in 1999 and in 2006 was welcomed as an associate member.
+At the 2010 PIF Leaders' Meeting, New Caledonia formally signalled its interest in becoming a full member in the future.
 New Caledonia is a long-standing member of the Secretariat of the Pacific Community (SPC), which has its headquarters in Noumea.
 The Noumea Accord also allows New Caledonia to conclude some international agreements.

 People to people links